-On this annual day of commemoration, I join many families that will pause to honor the six million Jewish victims of the Holocaust and millions of other victims of Nazism.
+Each January 27th, I join many families that pause to honor the six million Jewish victims of the Holocaust and millions of other victims of Nazism.
 With each life lost, daughters, sons and grandchildren are left to bear the grief and the multigenerational and intergenerational trauma.
 My dad’s family were victims of Nazism in Poland, but fortunately he was spared the horror.
 As a young man he fled to America which became his second home that provided life from the ashes.
 It is with honor and lasting love that I remember him.

 Memories of him were written in an article posted in the Detroit Sunday Times on April 2, 1944 titled: